strayMat/causal-ml-course/docs/source/syllabus.rst

 Content
 =======

 Four sessions of three hours presenting important concepts and methods on machine learning for econometrics focusing on modern causal inference.

 Four steps for sound causal inference, illustrated with well known examples from the econometrics literature.

-Common practical example : TODO
+Les sujets importants : DAG, lasso, forest, causal forest, double ML, optimal assignment, vibration/selection of models for CATE.

 ==========
 Evaluation
 ==========

-Either a project on a dataset among those proposed, or a presentation (with implementation) of a paper among those proposed.
+A project on a dataset among those proposed.

 ----------------------------------------
 Articles implementation and presentation